The Beverly Hillbillies: Elly May Clampett

 Elly May (portrayed by Donna Douglas in all 274 episodes), the only child of Jed and Rose Ellen Clampett, is a mountain beauty with the body of a pin-up girl and the soul of a tomboy.
-In a very early episode Jed tells Elly May that she is the spitting image of her mother.
-She can throw a fastball and "wrassle" most men to a fall, and she can be as tender with her friends, animals, and family as she is tough with anyone she wrassles.
-She says once that animals can be better companions than people, but as she grows older, she allows that, "fellas kin be more fun than critters."
-In addition to the family dog, Duke (an old Bloodhound), a number of pets live on the Clampett estate thanks to animal-lover Elly.
-In the 1981 TV movie, Elly May is the head of a zoo.
+In an early episode, Jed tells Elly May that she is the spitting image of her mother.
+She can throw a fastball and "wrassle" most men to a fall, and she can be tender with her friends, animals, and family.
+She says once that animals can be better companions than people, but as she grows older, she allows that "fellas kin be more fun than critters."
+In addition to the family dog, Duke (an old Bloodhound), a number of pets live on the Clampett estate thanks to Elly May's love of animals.

-Elly is a terrible cook.
-Family members cringe whenever, for plot reasons, Elly takes over the kitchen.
+She is a terrible cook and family members cringe whenever she takes over the kitchen.
+Elly May is easily in her 20s, but Granny usually promotes her age as "14" since an unmarried mountain woman as old as Elly May is considered an old maid.

+In the 1981 reunion TV movie, Elly May is the head of a zoo.

 Jethro Bodine

-Jethro (portrayed by Max Baer Jr. in 272 episodes) is the dim-witted son of Jed's cousin, Pearl Bodine (though he addresses Jed as "Uncle Jed", as Elly May addresses Pearl as "Aunt Pearl", a customary generational practice).
+Jethro (portrayed by Max Baer Jr. in 272 episodes) is the dim-witted son of Jed's cousin, Pearl Bodine (in a customary practice, he addresses Jed – his once-removed elder cousin – as "Uncle Jed", just as his second cousin, Elly May, addresses Jethro's mother as "Aunt Pearl").
 Pearl's mother and Jed's father were siblings.
-He drives the Clampett family to their new home in California and stays on with them to further his education.
-In the first series he is in the fifth grade, having spent three years in the fourth grade and two years in the first grade.
-He went to Oxford school and this is confused with Oxford University.
-The others boast of Jethro's education, in later series it is referred to as his "sixth-grade education"; Jethro himself often speaks enthusiastically of his abilities in "cipherin'" (1 and 1 is 2, 2 and 2 is 4), and "gazintas" (4 gazinta 8 2 times, 3 gazinta 12 4 times).
-However, he is ignorant about nearly every aspect of modern California life.
-In one episode, he decides to go to college.
-He enrolls late in the semester at a local secretarial school and "earns" his diploma by the end of the day because he is so disruptive.
-This was an ironic in-joke – in real life, Max Baer Jr. has a bachelor's degree in business administration, minoring in philosophy, from Santa Clara University.
+Jethro drives the Clampett family to their new home in California and stays on with them to further his education.
+In the first season, he is in the fifth grade, having spent three years in the fourth grade and two years in the first grade.
+The others boast of Jethro's "sixth-grade education".
+Jethro often speaks enthusiastically of his abilities in "cipherin'" (1 and 1 is 2, 2 and 2 is 4), and "gazintas" (4 gazinta 8 2 times, 3 gazinta 12 4 times), and he is ignorant about nearly every aspect of modern California life.
+In one episode, he attends a local secretarial school and is so disruptive that he is given a diploma at the end of the day to keep him from returning.
+In real life, Max Baer Jr. has a bachelor's degree in business administration, minoring in philosophy, from Santa Clara University.